 Keith Ritsche, Head Coach

-Ritsche, a 32-year old native of Superior, WI, coached at Winston Salem State University from 2011 until relocating after the 2017 season.
+Keith Ritsche, a 33-year old native of Superior, WI, coached at Winston Salem State University from 2011 until relocating to Georgia after the 2017 season.
 He was the pitching coach under his older brother Kevin, who remains as head coach of the Rams.
-While not currently coaching at a school, Keith certainly retains plenty of knowledge and experience in the game of baseball.
+While not currently coaching at a school, Keith certainly retains years of knowledge and experience in the game of baseball.

 Ritsche was a four-time all-conference pitcher at the College of St. Scholastica, an NCAA Division III institution in Duluth, MN.
 He was named the 2006 Upper Midwest Athletic Conference Player of the Year as a pitcher and first baseman.
 He played one season of professional baseball in the independent Frontier League before earning his Master’s degree in occupational therapy from CSS.
 After moving to the Atlanta area earlier this year, Ritsche works for Marietta City Schools as an occupational therapist.

-Keith Ritsche, who was Copperheads head coach for three summers from 2014-16, led the Copperheads to the Coastal Plain League’s Petit Cup Playoffs in two of his 3 seasons at the helm, narrowly missing them in his first year when he was hired only 3 weeks before the season.
+Ritsche was Copperheads head coach for three summers from 2014-16, and then returned for 2018.
+He led the Copperheads to the Coastal Plain League’s Petit Cup Playoffs in two of his first 3 seasons at the helm, narrowly missing them in his first year when he was hired only 3 weeks before the season.
 The team won the second half in the CPL west division in 2015 and also had the best overall record in the west.
 In 2016, the snakes won the west division in the first half on their way to another playoff appearance.
-Ritsche returns after taking a year off to focus on he and his wife Megan relocating to the Atlanta area.